Visualize, discover, and act on your Stripe payment and payout data with metrics and metric dashboards!

 - Select one or more instant metrics.

 You can select up to 5 metrics each time you visit this page.
 If you want to learn more about a metric, click the information button (see below) to see a brief metric definition, a list of available dimensions, and the metric formula.
+For more detailed information, click the link to go to its information page in MetricHQ.

 - Click Add metrics.